 Less ingredients = more likely that your Pug’s allergies will disappear.

-How Should I Feed My Pug?
+Pug Feeding Guide: How Should I Feed My Pug?

+Before we dig into the best dog food for Pugs, we need to acknowledge that they have special needs.
 Pugs have a unique appearance only a Pug can pull off, but beauty comes at a price:

 - Pug heads are large compared to the rest of their body (they have wide, short skulls) and their short muzzles can result in breathing issues.